apun16/Go-Neural-Network/README.md

 ## License

-See LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.